Why are we using this shortlisting procedure?

-Achieving a threshold score in or above the 70th percentile during screening is a minimum entry requirement.
+Achieving a threshold score in or above the 70th percentile of a professional/managerial comparison group during screening is a minimum entry requirement.
 Those with the top 72 scores will be invited to the selection event at Lancaster University in May, 2017.
 We do not use a reserve list for the selection event.
 The programme monitors the professional behaviour of all applicants throughout the application processes and use this information in making short listing decisions when required.

 Please note that short form retesting of candidates is used by the programme to verify test scores at the selections event.
 Applications from candidates who cannot successfully verify their screening scores may be rejected from the admissions process.

 The email from SHL is a generic email which all candidates receive althought the link in it is unique.
 It contains suggested overall times required.
 These are not your individual test time limits.